I need to do legal research.

 If you write your own memorandum or brief, you must know how to cite the law correctly.
 The Indigo Book can help with that.

-For a general guide to the Texas civil litigation process, read Civil Litigation in Texas: The Basics in Three Phases.
+For a general guide to the Texas civil litigation process, read Civil Litigation in Texas: The Basics.

 Articles in this guide